Do I need to have the statistics prerequisite completed by the application deadline?

 If I am a re-applicant from a previous admissions cycle, are there any additional instructions for me?

 Re-applicants must submit a revised goal statement and at least one new or updated letter of recommendation.
-Re-applicants may contact the Office of Student Affairs for assistance with previously submitted transcripts, recommendations or TOEFL/IELTS test scores.
+Re-applicants may contact the Office of Student Affairs for assistance with previously submitted transcripts or TOEFL/IELTS test scores.

 Is the GRE required for the Master of Science program at UCSF?